veaba/tensorflow-docs/docs/tf.compat/v1/sparse_placeholder.md

 ```
 @compatibility{eager} Placeholders are not compatible with eager execution.
 #### Args:
-- dtype: The type of values elements in the tensor to be fed.
+- `dtype`: The type of `values` elements in the tensor to be fed.
-- shape: The shape of the tensor to be fed (optional).
-If the shape is not specified, you can feed a sparse tensor of any shape.
+- `shape`: The `shape` of the tensor to be fed (optional).
+If the `shape` is not specified, you can feed a sparse tensor of any `shape`.
-- name: A name for prefixing the operations (optional).
+- `name`: A `name` for prefixing the operations (optional).
 #### Returns:
-A SparseTensor that may be used as a handle for feeding a value, but not evaluated directly.
+A `SparseTensor` that may be used as a handle for feeding a value, but not evaluated directly.
 #### Raises:
-- RuntimeError: if eager execution is enabled
+- `RuntimeError`: if eager execution is enabled